-The clinical year is comprised of five-week clerkships in internal medicine, pediatrics, obstetrics and gynecology, psychiatry, primary care, emergency medicine and surgery, as well as five-week blocks in geriatrics, critical care and an elective.
+The clinical year is comprised of ten (five-week) clerkships in internal medicine, pediatrics, obstetrics and gynecology, psychiatry, primary care, emergency medicine and surgery, as well as five-week blocks in geriatrics, critical care and an elective.
 Clerkships are conducted off campus in various settings such as hospitals, private offices and clinics.
 The PA Program has sole responsibility for obtaining clinical sites and preceptors.
 At no time are students required to find clinical experiences.

 Students are required to report to the site as instructed by their preceptors.
-Some rotations will require students to work during weekends, holidays, overnight, or late into the evenings.
+Some rotations will require students to report during weekends, holidays, overnight, or late into the evenings.
 Students return to campus for "call back" days, which are held periodically throughout the clinical year.
 These daylong sessions consist of oral presentations, end of rotation examinations, and special lectures related to clinical medicine.
 A separate handbook will be distributed during a clinical year orientation at the end of the didactic year detailing the specifics for the clinical year.

-PA PROGRAM - CUNY SCHOOL OF MEDICINE CALENDAR FALL 2017 BASIC SCIENCE
+PA PROGRAM - CUNY SCHOOL OF MEDICINE CALENDAR FALL 2021 BASIC SCIENCE

-DATES DAYS August 20 Sunday Last day to drop classes for 100% tuition refund August 21 Monday First day of classes August 27 Sunday Last day to drop classes for 75% tuition refund August 27 Sunday Financial Aid Certification Enrollment Status Date August 28 - September 10 Monday - Sunday A grade of "WD" (i.e., Dropped) is assigned to students who officially drop a course during this period August 28 Monday Certification Of Attendance (COA) Roster available in CUNYfirst faculty self service September 3 Sunday Last day to drop classes for 50% tuition refund September 4 Monday Labor Day - Medical School closed September 10 Sunday Certification Of Attendance (COA) Rosters due in CUNYfirst Faculty self service September 10 Sunday Last day to drop classes for 25% tuition refund September 11 Monday Course withdrawal period begins (A grade of "W" is assigned to students who officially drop a class) September 19 Tuesday Classes follow Thursday schedule September 20 - 22 Wednesday - Friday No Classes Scheduled September 29 - 30 Friday - Saturday No Classes Scheduled October 9 Monday Columbus Day - Medical School closed October 30 Monday Last day to withdraw from a class with a grade of "W" November 21 Tuesday Classes follow Friday schedule November 23 - 26 Thursday - Sunday Thanksgiving - Medical School closed December 11 - 15 Monday - Friday Finals Week December 15 Friday End of Term
+Date Day Description August 24 Tuesday Last day to drop classes for 100% tuition refund August 25 Wednesday First day of classes August 31 Tuesday Financial Aid Certification Enrollment Status Date August 31 Tuesday Last day to drop classes for 75% tuition refund September 1 - 14 Wednesday - Tuesday A grade of "WD" (i.e., Dropped) is assigned to students who officially drop a course during this period September 3 - 8 Friday - Wednesday No Classes Scheduled September 6 Monday Labor Day - Medical School Closed September 7 Tuesday Last day to drop classes for 50% tuition refund September 14 Tuesday Last day to drop classes for 25% refund September 14 Tuesday Census Date September 15 Wednesday Course withdrawal period begins (A grade of "W" is assigned to students who officially drop a class) September 15 Wednesday Verification of Enrollment (VOE) Rosters available in CUNYfirst faculty self service September 15 - 16 Wednesday - Thursday No Classes Scheduled September 22 Tuesday Verification of Enrollment (VOE) Rosters due in CUNYfirst Faculty Self-Service October 11 Monday Columbus Day - Medical School Closed November 3 Wednesday 60% Date November 4 Thursday Course withdrawal period ends.
+Last day to withdraw from a class with a grade of "W" November 25 - 28 Thursday - Sunday Thanksgiving Day - Medical School Closed December 20 Monday End of Term

-PA PROGRAM - CUNY SCHOOL OF MEDICINE CALENDAR SPRING 2018 BASIC SCIENCE
+PA PROGRAM - CUNY SCHOOL OF MEDICINE CALENDAR SPRING 2022 BASIC SCIENCE